Infinyum/mini-shell/README.md

 ## Authors

-Developped by Thomas VON ASCHEBERG and Robin MALMASSON as part of a computer engineering course taught at Polytech Paris-Sud
+Developped by Thomas VON ASCHEBERG (not on GitHub) and Robin MALMASSON (Infinyum)
+as part of a computer engineering course taught at Polytech Paris-Sud

 May-June 2018